Last revised: August 17, 2022.

-Related Post – Thorung La: The High Point Of The Annapurna Circuit
+Related Posts – Thorung La: The High Point Of The Annapurna Circuit

-The classic 220-kilometer Annapurna Circuit has attracted thousands of trekkers over the 40-year time span since it was first opened in 1977.
+The classic 220-kilometer Annapurna Circuit has attracted thousands of trekkers over the 45-year span since it first opened in 1977.
 This slice of the world’s greatest mountain range, the Himalayas, belongs on any list of the great long-distance walks in the world.

-For the locals, building the roads for buses and jeeps means easier travel to see relatives in neighbouring villages or for purposes of trade; it also means that the goods that make their way up from the highway can be moved more quickly and cheaply.
-However, many of the villages are heavily dependent on the steady stream of trekkers passing through.
+For the locals, building the roads for buses and jeeps means more accessible travel to see relatives in neighbouring villages or for purposes of trade; it also means that the goods that make their way up from the highway can be moved more quickly and cheaply.
+However, over the years, many villages became heavily dependent on the steady stream of trekkers passing through.

-Since the Annapurna Circuit is very much a teahouse trek, there exists an extensive infrastructure which caters to these visitors.
-As more and more traffic makes its way up the road that once was the trekking trail, it becomes that much less appealing.
+Since the Annapurna Circuit is a teahouse trek, an extensive infrastructure caters to these foreign visitors.
+As more and more traffic makes its way up the road that once was the trekking trail, it becomes less appealing.
 Noise, dust, and general commotion are not what the trekkers were looking for!

-To walk the Annapurna Circuit, you must first make your way to the mountain nation of Nepal, which sits on the top of India and to the south of Tibet.
-From the Tarai, the lowland farming area along its border with India where almost 50% of Nepal’s thirty million inhabitants live, the land slopes up to the Middle Hill country and then to the Himalayas themselves.
-Many of the world’s fifty highest mountain peaks can be found somewhere near the border that Nepal shares with Tibet.
+To walk the Annapurna Circuit, you must first make your way to the mountain nation of Nepal, which sits on the top of India and south of Tibet.
+From the Tarai, the lowland farming area along its border with India, where almost 50% of Nepal’s thirty million inhabitants live, the land slopes up to the Middle Hill country and then to the Himalayas.
+Many of the world’s 50 highest mountain peaks can be found near the border Nepal shares with Tibet.

 A detailed map (1:125,000 scale) of the Annapurna Circuit can be downloaded here.
 It is a 5.6 Mb file (5223 x 3638 pixels).
 The one thing to remember is that the map dates back to 2002 and will not show the road construction since 2000.
-Since we are not talking a wilderness walk here, the map would really be all that someone would need to do the circuit.
+Since we are not talking about a wilderness walk here, the map would be all someone would need to do the Circuit.

 An online view of a more recent (published in 2011 and updated in 2012) map from Himalayan Map House can be seen here.
 You can buy a laminated paper copy of the map at its shops in Kathmandu, including one in Thamel.

-It was in the late 1980’s that a road was built from Dumre up to Besi Sahar and it became the new Annapurna Circuit trailhead.
-Clearly, the last forty years have seen many changes in the Annapurna region.
-I’m sure that already in the early 1990’s potential Annapurna Circuit trekkers were asking if it was still worth doing.
+It was in the late 1980s that a road was built from Dumre up to Besi Sahar, and it became the new Annapurna Circuit trailhead.
+The last forty years have seen many changes in the Annapurna region.
+I’m sure that in the early 1990s, potential Annapurna Circuit trekkers were asking if it was still worth doing.

 Note the direction of travel – the Annapurna Circuit is done in a counter-clockwise direction so that your body has time (i.e. about ten days) to acclimatize to the increasing altitude.
-That way the crossing Thorung La, the major pass of the trek at 5416m (17,769 feet), does not become an issue.
+In that way, crossing Thorung La, the major pass of the trek at 5416m (17,769 feet), does not become an issue.

-Even when I did the trek in October of 2006, the “trail” from the pilgrimage center of Muktinath to Jomsom and on down to Tatopani was often a dusty gravel road that we shared with buses and jeeps and motorcycles; now a new road has been opened on the other side of the Annapurnas that allows you to drive right to Chame, the first section of the trail that used to make up the first week or so of the classic “back-in-the-day” Annapurna Circuit.
+Even when I did the trek in October of 2006, the “trail” from the pilgrimage center of Muktinath to Jomsom and on down to Tatopani was often a dusty gravel road that we shared with buses and jeeps and motorcycles.
+A decade later, a new road has been opened on the other side of the Annapurnas that allows you to drive right to Manang, the first section of the trail that used to make up the essential time to acclimatize on the classic “back-in-the-day” Annapurna Circuit.